Thermal-based technology solutions have become part of the new normal as businesses look to re-open safely

 “Temperature screening can be conducted with a variety of technologies, from handheld digital infrared thermometers to sophisticated contactless thermal camera-based systems that can automatically screen a high volume of travellers in queues and manage any privacy concerns,” Transport Canada said in a prepared statement.
 “The implementation of measures would not prescribe a single type of equipment to use.”

 A representative from Transport Canada also shared that they have established technology performance standards for equipment that adheres to industry standards.
 This approach was taken to ensure that the thermal temperature equipment should operate as expected during temperature screening for accuracy, according to the statement.

-When Toyota Motor Manufacturing Canada Inc. (TMMC) began preparation for the reopening of its Cambridge and Wood-stock, Ont. plants, the automaker sought the help of GHD, a global engineering firm based in Waterloo, Ont., for recommended thermal temperature solutions.
+When Toyota Motor Manufacturing Canada Inc. (TMMC) began preparation for the reopening of its Cambridge and Wood-stock, Ont. plants, the automaker sought the help of a number of vendors, including GHD, a global engineering firm based in Waterloo, Ont., for recommended thermal temperature solutions.

 “I don’t know any other manufacturer or business that has taken the full scale approach that Toyota has taken,” says GHD vice-president Jason Haelzle.
 “They move mountains to make sure that their staff and team members are safe.”

 Haelzle shares that just 11 hours after GHD had an initial meeting with TMMC, his team had to deploy to the site for a pilot of Hikvision temperature thermal screening monitors.
 “It was quite impressive to see the resources that are deployed, and the rapid response that Toyota did,” Haelzle says.